PollinationX/.github/profile/README.md

 ##

-PollinationX offers a suite of back-end services that enable developers to connect to custom decentralized storage nodes via dedicated service APIs, NPM & SDK, while utilising the read-and-write methods of supported decentralized storage out-of-the-box.
+On the one hand, PollinationX (PX) offers a suite of back-end services that enable developers to connect to custom decentralized storage nodes via dedicated service APIs & SDK while utilising the read-and-write methods of supported decentralized storage out-of-the-box.
+On the other hand, it enables end-users to utilize decentralized storage in the form of PollinationX Storage NFTs (i.e. PX sNFT).

 ## Interested in reading more?